 SEDONA

-The people who were interested in taking her only wanted to breed her for her beautiful curly genes.
-The BLM denies it, but horses form deep, familial bonds and mothers love their babies.
-We did not want Sedona to suffer the pain of having her beautiful foals taken away from her year after year, so we welcomed her to Skydog.
+The people who were interested in taking her only wanted to breed her for her magnificent curly genes.
+The BLM denies it, but horses form deep, familial bonds.
+Mothers love their babies and separating them is a terrible act of cruelty.
+We did not want Sedona to suffer the pain of having her foals taken away from her year after year, so we gave her sanctuary.

 Sedona is a self-assured and strong mare, which has served her well.
 We started off by introducing her to a group that included Ladybug’s family and, at that time, the very wild Hera & Strongheart.
 Sedona met these powerful and protective mares with confidence.
 She found acceptance as a member of the family and her place in the middle of the herd.
 We knew all was well when we found her sleeping on the ground as Ladybug stood watch over her.